abousselmi/docker-free5gc/README.md

 is based on the `Golang` docker image `golang:1.12.9-stretch`.

 The final image is an `ubuntu:18.04` docker image and contains the Control and User Plane executables.
-You can find them in `/root/free5gc`.
+You can find them under `/root/free5gc`.

-Ths directory should look like:
+This directory should look like:

 ```shell
 root@be8d807c8fe5:~/free5gc# tree